michaelmosmann/silk/userguide/scopes.md

 But the explicit constructor is just necessary in case another scope than `Scoped``.APPLICATION` should be used.

 ## Expiry of Scopes
+The expiry describes how frequent an instance created by a `Supplier` expires, that is to say it cannot be used any longer.
+Application singletons have `Expiry.NEVER`.
+All other usual values have an expiry more frequent than that.
+This information is used to tell when a more unstable object is wrongly injected into a more stable one, what would require an indirection to work correctly.

 ## Snapshots
+(see summary in the [intro](/userguide/intro.html#scopes))

 ## Repositories
 A `Repository` contains and manages the already created instances.